-Before we go on, let’s get one thing straight.
+Before we get into the latest entry in my series of funny dad stories, let’s get one thing straight.
 There is nothing wrong with cheap Indian restaurants.
 For the most part, I love them from the top of their pre-cooked poppadom stack to bottom of their ultra-spicy lime pickle.
 The only slight issue I have revolves around hygiene – the sharing of spoons, the cook in a batch and display all day policy, the slightly dirty looking washing up basin, the state of the toilets etc etc.

 So what the hell was I doing taking my wife and three-month old son to an establishment a distant cousin billed as ‘New York’s best desi canteen’?
 In hindsight, I have no idea.
 Maybe I was starstruck by the fact it was the place the Big Apple’s south east Asian cabbies hung out between fares?
 Perhaps I was trying to avoid paying another Manhattan restaurant’s 22% service charge?
 Or possibly I just wanted to eat some nihari.
 Whatever the reason, there we were.
 Wedged in between two parties of taxi drivers, desperately trying to clean the table with napkins and alcogel*.
 The look on my wife’s face was priceless.